-Figure 1-3 shows the general timing relationships between exhaust valve position, intake valve position, and SOGAVTM opening.
+Figure 1-3 shows the general timing relationships between exhaust valve position, intake valve position, and SOGAV opening.

 This method allows for fresh air scavenging of the combustion chamber during the overlap period around TDC (top dead center) of the exhaust stroke.

-After the overlap period (immediately after the exhaust valve closes), the SOGAV rapidly opens and admits gas into the air stream passing through the inlet runner.
+After the overlap period (immediately after the exhaust valve closes), the SOGAV valve rapidly opens and admits gas into the air stream passing through the inlet runner.
 The gas is then carried into the combustion chamber with the air through the open air intake valve.

-Governing is by duration.
-The SOGAV remains open for a duration necessary to keep the engine under speed or load control (by way of the electronic governor and In-PulseTM unit).
+The SOGAV valve remains open for a duration necessary to keep the engine under speed or load control (by way of the electronic governor or In-Pulse unit).

-The SOGAV must always close sufficiently before the air inlet valve closes in order to assure that all gas admitted into the inlet runner gets carried into the combustion chamber.
+The SOGAV valve must always close sufficiently before the air inlet valve closes in order to assure that all gas admitted into the inlet runner gets carried into the combustion chamber.
 If this time is not sufficient, gas will remain in the inlet runner after the intake valve closes and will pass through to the exhaust during the next overlap period (wasting fuel and emitting unburned hydrocarbons).

-It is the responsibility of the engineer applying the SOGAV system to determine the timing of SOGAV opening as well as the maximum allowable duration.
+It is the responsibility of the engineer applying the SOGAV system to determine the timing of SOGAV valve opening as well as the maximum allowable duration.

-In the interest of maximizing the allowable duration and reducing the possibility of trapped gas in the runner after intake valve closing:
+To maximize the allowable duration and reduce the possibility of trapped gas in the runner after intake valve closing:

-- 1. Locate the SOGAV as close as possible to the air intake valve, and - Minimize the length of the connecting passage between the SOGAV and the air manifold runner.
+- Locate the SOGAV valve as close as possible to the air intake valve, and - Minimize the length of the connecting passage between the SOGAV valve and the air manifold runner.

-The SOGAV can be mounted in any orientation with the solenoid axis greater than horizontal, placing the solenoid higher than the plates.
-However, a vertical orientation (valve outlet facing down) is preferred and will substantially increase valve life versus a horizontal orientation.
-Take care to keep the SOGAV and wiring from being exposed to extremely hot surfaces (such as exhaust systems).
+The SOGAV valve can be mounted in any orientation with the solenoid axis greater than horizontal, placing the solenoid higher than the metering plates.